ABooD125141/insta-once/README.md

 # insta-once
-Hello, you are using the latest version of the insta-once
+Hi, you are using the latest version of the insta-once
 -----------------------------------------------------------------------------------
---With insta-once, you can Download:
-"reels
-posts
-photos
-from any Instagram account in once
+--With insta-once, you can Download: reels posts photos from any Instagram account in once